 Many things contribute to us being the happiest, healthiest versions of ourselves.
-Moving and nourishing our bodies plays a huge part in this, as is enjoying our favourite luxuries in life.
-It can often seem these two things are in conflict, yet that is far from true!
+Moving and nourishing our bodies plays a huge part in this, as does enjoying our favourite luxuries in life.
+It can often seem these two things are in conflict.
+Let me prove to you that is far from true!

 Clever Chips ‘n’ dips

 The moreish social snack can be extremely dangerous when it comes to your clean eating resolutions.
 Wow your social circle with my danger-free re-vamp.